Michael Late Benedum: Legacy and philanthropy

 Benedum never retired.
 Though he was very wealthy and 87 years old, The New York Times reported in 1956 that he continued to work seven days a week.
 In 1910, Benedum sold an oil lease which he had procured in Caddo Parish, Louisiana, for $7 million.

 Benedum donated to many charitable causes during his lifetime.
 He was responsible for the construction of a civic center and a Methodist church building in his hometown of Bridgeport, West Virginia.
 The wealth from the Benedum estate was placed in a foundation named for the Benedums' son: the Claude Worthington Benedum Foundation.
 Benedum directed that the foundation use the money for causes local to Pittsburgh and West Virginia.
+The foundation website claims that have donated over $565,000,000.

 In 1950, the Texas Railroad Commission named an oilfield after Michael Benedum.
 The Benedum Field is located in northeast Upton County, Texas.
 This honor was given Benedum after his lease produced the discovery well, Alford No. 1, in 1948.
 This well kicked off the oil boom of the 1940s in the Permian Basin.

-Benedum died in 1959 and is interred at Homewood Cemetery.
+A portrait of Benedum hangs in the National Portrait Gallery in Washington, D.C.

+A documentary film titled "Michael Benedum: The Wildcatter" was produced in 1980 and tells the story of his life and career.